 - Gastritis – This refers to an inflammation or infection of the stomach.

 - Gastroenteritis – This refers to an inflammation or infection of the stomach and intestines.

 For your cat to stay healthy, food and water must pass through the GI tract efficiently.
-If there is an obstruction in the GI tract, your cat won’t be able to absorb vital nutrients from their food, and they may become dehydrated.
+If there is an obstruction, your cat won’t be able to absorb vital nutrients from their food, and may become dehydrated.

 - Eating foreign bodies – this is the most common cause.
 Cats may swallow string, ribbon, bits of plastic or anything they can get their paws on.
-Cat hair can also cause a blockage, as we’ll explore below.
+Cat hair can also cause a blockage.

-- Tumor (cancerous or benign) – these can press on the GI tract and cause an obstruction
+- Tumors (cancerous or benign) – these can press on the GI tract and cause an obstruction

 - A hernia

 If your cat’s obstruction is in the stomach and it cannot digest food, it may throw up some hydrochloric acid in its vomit.

 This may have a mucus-like texture and will usually have a slight yellow tinge to it.
 Obstructions in the intestines can cause foamy vomit, but also diarrhea, abdominal swelling, and lethargy.